 The amps listed in this article are really just the tip of the iceberg, and again all based on my opinion and experience.
 There is a lot of great gear to consider if you are looking for a combo amp for gigging.

 I’ll end with a little story from back when I played in a metal band and hauled my 120-watt Peavey 5150 half stack everywhere I went.
-After one show we got off stage and next band started setting up.
+After one show we got off stage and the next band started setting up.
 We hauled my rig offstage and wheeled my 4x12 cab away, and then did the same with our other guitarist’s and bassist’s massive rigs.
 We then set about tearing apart our drummer’s huge double-bass kit.

-Wiping the sweat from our brows as we prepared to shove three huge speaker cabinets and a pile of drums into our trucks, we watched in bemusement as the guitar player from the next band plopped a tiny Fender amp on a stool, plugged it in and stuck a microphone in front of it.
+Wiping the sweat from our brows as we prepared to shove three huge speaker cabinets and a pile of drums into our trucks, we watched in bemusement as the guitar player from the next band plopped a tiny Fender amp on a stool, plugged it in, and stuck a microphone in front of it.
 He was now done setting up, and off he went to the bar until his set started.

-Of course his setup didn’t sound nearly as good as ours, but the point is this: You don’t need to go nuts with a guitar setup when you play in a band.
+Of course, his setup didn’t sound nearly as good as ours, but the point is this: You don’t need to go nuts with a guitar setup when you play in a band.
 In retrospect, I certainly could have downgraded to a loud, good-sounding combo and made life much easier for myself.
-In fact, if the 5150 212 combo existed at the time I probably would have done just that.
+In fact, if the 5150 212 combos existed at the time I probably would have done just that.

 The choice is yours, but if you choose to go with a combo you have some great options that will save your back and your wallet.
 Remember this is all based on my own opinions and experiences, and I encourage you to do your own research.
 Be sure to check out the amp company websites for the latest info on their gear.